-Will I like the results of my breast lift?
+When will I see the results of a breast lift?

 If you agreed on realistic goals with Dr. Meeks, you should be very satisfied with the look of your lifted breasts.
 You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as swelling goes down and incision lines fade.

 The risks of a Mastopexy